A Glug of Oil

 Also, due to the low cost, we can buy alcohol nowadays they have had to serve food in a big fashion.
 Most pubs are now serving a wide variety of top-quality food.

-How long do you boil bacon or gammon for?
+How long do you boil gammon for?

 Does anyone remember Bacon and Onion Roly Poly Pudding?